MIT-LCP/eicu-code/content/eicutables/medication.md

 # medication

 **Purpose:** The medications table reflects the active medication orders for patients.
-These are orders but dot necessarily reflect administration to the patient.
-Titration of continuous infusion medications can be obtained in the infusionDrug table.
+These are orders but do not necessarily reflect administration to the patient.
+Titration of continuous infusion medications can be obtained in the [infusionDrug](http://eicu-crd.mit.edu/eicutables/infusionDrug/) table.

 **Links to:**